iLert/docs/integrations/zendesk/inbound.md

 ## Additional Custom Ticket Details <a href="#faq" id="faq"></a>

-You may provide an additional field for the Zendesk trigger template to render additional information into iLert alert details.
+You may provide an additional field for the Zendesk trigger template to render additional information into ilert alert details.

 ```javascript
 {